yasirkula/UnitySimpleFileBrowser/README.md

 - Ability to choose folders instead of files
 - Slightly optimized (reuses inactive file templates but does not recycle them while scrolling)

+**IMPORTANT: After importing the unitypackage, sometimes the references between the plugin's components are lost.
+After running the game once, the references are restored, strangely.
+Just make sure that nothing in the Project view is selected while running the game the first time after importing the package.**

 -- *Documentation soon; you can inspect the example code below for now to have an idea...*

 ##Example Code##